ai-extensions/docs/docs/index.md

 * **Test**: run tests and view test outptus

 ### ML-Flow
 `MLflow` is a powerful open-source platform that simplifies the end-to-end machine learning (ML) lifecycle management.
 It provides tools for tracking experiments, model hyperparameters, packaging code into reproducible runs, and sharing and deploying models across different environments seamlessly. `MLflow` enables users to effectively organize and monitor their ML projects, enabling collaboration, reproducibility, and streamlined deployment workflows.
+Link to the official documentation: https://mlflow.org/.

 On the JupyterLab dashboard, click on the `mlflow` Logo.